-You’ve got these three women, Dread, Horror, and Alarm, the Graeae, those primordial hags who share one fucking eye between them, and they’re not tucked away in some theater where the already converted file in with their tote bags and good intentions.
-No. They’re at Aquatic Park, which if you know anything about San Francisco, […]
+You’ve got these three women.
+Dread, Horror, and Alarm.
+The Graeae, those primordial hags who share one fucking eye between them, passing it back and forth like it’s the last spliff at the end of the world.
+And they’re not tucked away in some theater where the already converted stumble in with their smug pretensions […]

 Continue Reading →Harold Pinter Locked in a Room in Hell, Or: How the BBC Accidentally Made Existentialism Punch You in the Face